jacobpfondevida/checkout/README.md

 ### 3. Running the Application Using Docker

+1. Ensure Docker is running on your machine.
-1. In the root of your project, run the following command to build and start the containers:
+2. In the root of your project, run the following command to build and start the containers:

 ```bash
 docker-compose up --build